theZetrax/addissoft_mern/README.md

 ## Testing

 For testing the services, the API service and client service follow the steps defined below.
+To use tests your system should have MongoDB installed.
+After installing MongoDB add the port to the configuration file in `server/config/.env.test`, under the `MONGODB_HOST`.

 ### Running API Server Tests